FlowFuse/website/src/handbook/development/contributing.md

 For a comprehensive review of the Pull Request, utilize the designated FlowFuse pre-staging environment.
 As of the composition of this document, the pre-staging verification is only available for the primary [FlowFuse NPM package](https://github.com/FlowFuse/flowfuse).

-To validate changes within the pre-staging environment, you can add the `deploy:pr` label to the PR.
-This will trigger a deployment to a unique staging environment.
+Pre-staging environment is created for each Pull Request created within `FlowFuse/flowfuse` repo which includes changes in the source code.
 Read more in the [Test Changes in Staging](#test-changes-in-staging) section.

 ## Conducting Code Reviews